 Hold sales and events that encourage consumers to buy larger quantities.
 You can also expand your business operations.
 For example, add additional offerings or open your business to online sales.

 Need an easy way to track your business’s income and expenses?
-Patriot’s online accounting software for small business uses a simple system for managing books, so you can do your accounting in a few clicks.
-We offer free, U.S.-based support.
+Patriot’s online accounting software for small business makes it easy to manage your books.
+We offer free, USA-based support.
 Try it for free today.